tuomaseerola/onset/readme.md

 3. Peak-picking algorithm had three parameters to determine (1) _the local contrast threshold value_, (2) _normalised amplitude threshold value_, and (3) _threshold value for the minimum difference between peak values_.
 This includes temporally precise estimation of the peak time using quadratic interpolation.

-#### Estimation of accuracy
+#### Estimation of onset detection accuracy

-The optimal values for the four parameters were defined for each instrument using a 1-minute sample of manually annotated onsets and customised for each main instrument types (sitar, sarod, and guitar, etc.).
-This customisation lead to accuracies (F scores) of 73 to 87.
+The optimal values for the four parameters were defined for each instrument using a 1-minute sample of manually annotated onsets for a handful of examples (9).
+These short audio files and annotations are available in the respective folders (`audio` and `groundtruth`).
+These 9 excerpts are all taken from the Indian corpus, selected and annotated by Martin Clayton.
+We focussed on these since the onsets in these intruments were challenging to extract whereas some instruments such as tabla are trivially easy.
+In terms of annotation, Martin Clayton has marked the onsets in Sonic Visualiser and then exported these as csv files (onset times in seconds).
+These can be found in `groundtruth` folder.

+##### Three guitar excerpts
+- `20160531_item3_take2_track4_guitarDI_38_72.wav`
+- `Debashish_Malhar_guitar_730-830.wav`
+- `Guitar_fast.wav`

+##### Three sarod excerpts
+- `PrattyushB_Jhinjhoti_2Gats_Sarod_Sept17.wav`
+- `Sarod_fast.wav`
+- `Sarod_slow.wav`

+##### Three sitar excerpts
+- `ShujaatKh_Jhinjhoti_Sitar_Sept17.wav`
+- `Sitar_fast.wav`
+- `Sitar_slow.wav`

+If run the `contents.R` in matlab, that will extract the onsets in all files and assess the accuracy using F-score, leading decent hit rate (from 73-87).